soudersmax/mapping_earthquakes/README.md

 #### Tasks

-To complete this project, use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
-Then add the data to a map.
+1. Create maps using the MapBox API and customize with Leaflet.js
+2. Add background tile layers and data layers
+3. Add styling to data layers
+4. Add a legend and layer control objects to the map

 #### Approach

-Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.
+I  used the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from GeoJSON data.
+Then I used the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.

-Now that you have an overview of the project plan, let's set up a Mapbox account and get the API token you'll need to create geographical maps.